Vue.js in Nette

-The Integration of Vue.js into Nette is not very difficult and can be done in a few minutes as we soon find out.
-In this example, I show you how to create a Vue component for search input with autocompletion.
+Integrating Vue.js into Nette is not complicated, and as we will soon see, it can be done in just a few minutes.
+I will show you how to create your own Vue component for autocomplete search with an example.

-After webpack is set to build our assets, it's time to create Vue SFC (Single File Component)
+If webpack is already building assets, it's time to create a Vue SFC (Single File Component).

 <template>